marabor/modx-photoswipe-gallery/README.md

 <h2>MODX Gallery Extra</h2>

 The Gallery Snippet and the GalleryAlbums Snippet can be called using this tags.
-To make things easier you can also put in there the optional photoswipeIntegrationallery-extra
+To make things easier you can also put in there the optional photoswipeIntegration Snippet.

-_gallery-extra_
+Create a new Resource or Template and add following.

 `gallery-extra`